Battle of Hill 70: 16–17 August

 The morning of 16 August was relatively quiet, with only a few attempts made by small German parties to approach the Canadian lines.
-After having failed to capture all their objectives the previous day and after several postponements, the 2nd Canadian Infantry Brigade relieved the two attacking battalions with the 5th and 10th Canadian battalions, which attacked by short dashes for 400 yd down the bare slope and captured the remainder of the final objective.
+After having failed to capture all their objectives the previous day and after several postponements, the 2nd Canadian Infantry Brigade relieved the two front line battalions with the 5th and 10th Canadian battalions, which attacked by short dashes for 400 yd down the bare slope and captured the remainder of the final objective.
 The attack was costly as the Germans opposite were preparing their own counter-attack and hand-to-hand fighting took place at the chalk quarry, which cost the Germans 100 fatal casualties, 100 wounded and thirty prisoners.
 The Germans began to counter-attack at 7:15 p.m. after a delay but good observation enabled the attacks to be repulsed by massed artillery-, machine-gun and rifle-fire.
 To the south, the 5th Canadian Battalion retired from the final objective for about 200 yd to shell-holes, after suffering many casualties and running short of ammunition.
 The brigade suffered casualties of 249 men killed, 1,177 men wounded and 225 men missing.

 Attempts by the 4th and 11th Canadian Infantry Brigades to eliminate a German salient between Cité St Élisabeth and Lens on 17 August failed and as had been foreseen, the Germans continued to mount determined counter-attacks.
 The German commanders realized that the Canadian and British artillery would need to be neutralized before a counter-attack could succeed.
-The Germans began a series of counter-attacks against a chalk quarry under Canadian control outside Cité St. Auguste and tried to mislead the Canadian artillery by sending up false flare signals or provoking the infantry to call for unnecessary artillery fire.
+The Germans began a series of counter-attacks against a chalk quarry under Canadian control outside Cité St Auguste and tried to mislead the Canadian artillery by sending up false flare signals or provoking the infantry to call for unnecessary artillery fire.
 The Germans stopped wave attacks and counter-attacked with dispersed groups of troops trickling forward using cover; some managed to reach the Canadian defences and fight hand-to-hand.
 The Germans began to use poison gas in earnest and from 15,000 to 20,000 of the new Yellow Cross shells, containing the blistering agent sulphur mustard, were fired in addition to Green Cross (diphosgene) shells.
 The positions of the 1st and 2nd Canadian Artillery Field Brigades and the Canadian front line were gassed.
 The 1st Canadian Division artillery suffered 183 casualties and three batteries suffered direct hits.
 Many gunners became casualties after gas fogged the goggles of their respirators and they were forced to remove them to set fuses, lay their sights and maintain accurate fire.